COVID-19 Pandemic Update – July 24, 2020 –

-We continue to follow CDC guidelines with regard to wearing a cloth face mask and social distancing.
-Additional hand sanitizer stations are being purchased and will be place throughout the church for your convenience.
+We continue to follow CDC guidelines with regard to wearing a cloth face mask and social distancing, and ask you to do the same.
+Additional hand sanitizer stations have been place throughout the church for your convenience.

-When we return, you can expect a warm and welcoming atmosphere where the overall attitude is laid back and there is a sense of community.
+At Sanctuary Church, you can expect a warm and welcoming atmosphere where the overall attitude is laid back and there is a sense of community.
 We are a family that is always eager for new friends to join or even just visit for the week.
-You can select from two different worship experiences with differing styles or follow your nose to the Chapel Cafe for some refreshments and fellowship.
+You can select from either services and experience differing styles.
+We look forward to returning to fellowship before and after the Sunday services with a cup of coffee in the Chapel Cafe.

 Frequently Asked Questions